Zhouyi-Zura/MaskVSC/README.md

 Using ```train.py``` and ```test.py``` to train and test the model on your own dataset, respectively.

-The two-photon fluorescence microscopy (2PFM) data is available at [Google Drive](https://drive.google.com/drive/folders/1P5QnvCcfKu9GDrVdlV1OCK7VMuQKoye8).
+The two-photon fluorescence microscopy (2PFM) data is available at [Figshare](https://figshare.com/articles/dataset/2PFM_dataset_from_MaskVSC/28203014).

 ## Dataset, Bacbone, and Competing Method Links